 (below, top row) 14th August 2005; 14th August 2005; 13th July 2008; 14th August 1988; June 1999 ( by Ray Scarfe).

 Actual Opening Hours: Mon-Thu 15:00 ’til 23:00; Fri Sat 12:00 ’til 23:30; Sun 12:00 ’til 20:30

 Once one of six pubs that could be found around the sprawling Paulsgrove housing estate, the Cross Keys was opened in 1957 and is now the last remaining public house in the immediate area – the others having mostly been the victims of their deprived location.
 Frequented by a universally local clientele, the pub was run by Whitbread for many years and more recently was owned by Suffolk brewing giant Greene King.
 By 2014 it had been sold on to independent firm Hawthorne Leisure.

 The pub remains a popular community local, though these days the lounge bar is disused, with only the right-hand public bar being available.
 Furnishings are traditional and there is a pool table toward the rear of the room.
 Darts is played and an internet-linked jukebox is provided.
 A covered smoking area is accessed via the rear of the the bar room.
 Live music is occasionally hosted.

 The drinks range is rather limited, with a standard range of kegged lager, cider and Guinness, plus bottled Newcastle Brown Ale and Guinness Original.
 A small choice of wines and spirits is also stocked.

 Colour photographs: (above) 2nd December 2015; (below) 11th March 2007.

 94/96 Palmerston Road

-A new craft beer bar and eaterie, due to open in the Spring of 2018 in a former Post Office Counters premises.
+A new craft beer bar and eaterie, opened in May 2018 in a former Post Office Counters premises.